The East Bay's "Best Uphill Bike Ride" Sunday, October 5, 2014

 The waves will start 5 minutes apart with the 'faster' cyclists in the first wave.
 Participants can request a wave based on their expected finish time, and on a first signed up-first served basis.
 Wave assignment is at the full discretion of Save Mount Diablo.
 Start, Registration/Bib pick up all at the Athenian School, 2100 Mt.
 Diablo Scenic Boulevard.
 Parking only at Monte Vista High School.

-Registration is OPEN!
+Wave 1 is FULL!
+All other Waves are still open for registration.
 Registration is first come first served.
 To be the first to hear details like when registration opens next year, join Mount Diablo Challenge on Facebook!

 **Those registered for the Junction Wave that continue past the Junction and cross the finish line at the summit will be disqualified.